UPPMAX/HPC-python/docs/load_run.rst

 .. warning::

     Sometimes existing software might use python2 and there's nothing you can do about that.
-In pipelines and other toolchains the different tools may together require both python3 and python3.
+In pipelines and other toolchains the different tools may together require both python2 and python3.
     Here's how you handle that situation:

     + Note that there are both 'python' and 'python3' modules for version '3.X.Y'.
-    + You can run two python modules at the same time if ONE of the module is 'python/**2**.X.X'.
-The other module must then be 'python**3**/3.Y.Z' (not python/3.X.Y).
+    + You can run two python modules at the same time if ONE of the module is 'python/**2**.X.X' and the other module is 'python**3**/3.Y.Z' (not python/3.X.Y).

 Run
 ---